OpenMDAO/POEMs/POEM_004.md

 ```
 This simple standalone function is intended to be used for standard interpolation (including for multidimensional data sets) and for constructing a higher dimension curve from a low dimensional representation, as we use the spline components.
 This simplicity and flexibility comes at the cost of some performance, particularly when using the 'b-spline' method, as we aren't pre-computing any values for ues in subsequent calls.
 To do so would require independent APIs for standard interpolation and usage as a spline.

-Standard interpolation would look like this:
+Standard interpolation would look like this where we want to compute new y for new x:
 ```
     y, dy_dx, dy_dx_train, dy_dy_train = interp('akima', x_train, y_train, x)
 ```

-where we want to compute new y for new x.
+For a spline, the usage looks like this where we want to compute new y for new values of the control points ycp:

-For a spline, the usage looks like this:
 ```
     y, dy_dx, dy_dxcp, dy_dycp = interp('akima', xcp, ycp, x)
 ```
-where we want to compute new y for new values of the control points ycp.
 The differences are subtle, but the usage is hopefully not confusing.

 Backwards Incompatible Changes From 2.9.1